bobbyjim/x16-corewar/README.md

     step

-A memory display will show, and you'll see that the contents of location 1000 has just copied itself to location 1001, and warrior 1, process 0 is not pointing to location 1001.
+A memory display will show, and you'll see that the contents of location 1000 has just copied itself to location 1001, and warrior 1, process 0 is now pointing to location 1001.
 Once you're ready to let it run awhile, just type:

     run